GDP quarterly national accounts, UK: October to December 2023

 5. Income

-Compensation of employees increased by 1.5% in Quarter 3 2023 (previously estimated to be 1.0%), driven by a rise in wages and salaries of 1.7% and a 0.5% increase in employers' social contributions.
+There have been revisions to estimates of compensation of employees across 2023, because of employers' social contributions, which have seen revisions to National Insurance contributions and new pensions contributions survey data.
 It is important to note that there is more uncertainty around the compensation of employees figures in this publication because of lower response rates in the Labour Force Survey.
 We have used additional information from Pay As You Earn Real Time Information to help inform the estimates.
-Revisions in compensation of employees reflect updated public sector data and average weekly earnings data.

 Back to table of contents